Two ways to remove Google Drive from Mac

 Now, you’ve completely uninstalled the Drive for desktop app and removed Google Drive files from Mac.
 Seems like lots of work?
 Fortunately, there is a much straight and faster way to cope with this task.

 How to remove Google Drive files from Mac with extra help?

 If you want to get rid of the app and all its remains with one shot, your best bet is to use a third-party uninstaller.
 CleanMyMac X is a perfect option to try out.
 I've been relying on it for months, and it impressed me with an easy-to-use interface and rich feature set.

 Here’s how to force uninstall Google Drive with the Uninstaller module:

 - Download, install and launch CleanMyMac X (free version, here)

 - Select Google Drive.

 To check for remaining launch agents and login items, head over to the Optimization module of CleanMyMac X. Select the items you want to delete and hit Remove.
 Now, there is no trace of the app on your computer.

-You've probably used Google Drive and Backup and Sync from Google to save some space on your Mac.
-To save even more precious space and keep your computer in good shape, use CleanMyMac X. Not only will it clear all system junk and reclaim free space, but it'll also increase performance and make your machine running smoothly.
+You've probably used Google Drive to save some space on your Mac.
+To save even more precious space and keep your computer in good shape, use CleanMyMac X. Not only will it clear all system junk and reclaim free space, but it'll also increase performance and make your machine run smoothly.
 See it in action on your Mac!